thehamdiaz/zfs-volume-migrator/README.md

 1. Prerequisites:

-Before installing ZFS driver please make sure your Kubernetes Cluster must meet the following prerequisites:
+Before installing ZFS driver we need to make sure that the Kubernetes Cluster meets the following prerequisites:

 * all the nodes must have zfs utils installed
 * ZPOOL has been setup for provisioning the volume